エピソード

 10 分

-If this devotion encouraged you, please like, leave a comment, share it with someone, and subscribe so you never miss a word.
+If this devotion encouraged you, please like, leave a comment, and share it with someone who needs a reminder of how deeply they are loved.
+Subscribe so you never miss a new episode.

 #WordsFromTheWord #KJV #BibleDevotion #ChristianLiving #GoodNewsBaptistChurch